briandrum/codes.forchagrin.com/_chapters/chapter-941-use-of-public-ways-for-small-cell-wireless-facilities-and-wireless-support-structures.md

 ## 941.13   Insurance requirements

-1. _(a)_ As a condition of the Village’s consent to occupy the Right-of-Way, a Facilities Operator must secure and maintain the following liability insurance policies insuring both the Facilities Operator and the Village, and its elected and appointed officers, officials, agents and employees as additional insureds:
+1. _(a)_ As a condition of the Village's consent to occupy the Right-of-Way, a Facilities Operator must secure and maintain the following liability insurance policies insuring both the Facilities Operator and the Village, and its elected and appointed officers, officials, agents and employees as additional insureds: